-Discrimination, Harassment, and Retaliation Grievance Procedure
+Discrimination, Harassment, and Retaliation Grievance Procedure (AAC-BR1)

-The following procedure is designed to resolve discrimination, harassment, and retaliation complaints by and against District students, parents, employees, and third parties, as described in board policy, coded AAC, in a prompt and equitable manner.
-Board policy requires all students and employees to fully cooperate when asked to participate in a discrimination, harassment, or retaliation investigation.
-The procedure contained in this regulation supersedes the District's policies regarding complaints about personnel and bullying.
+The following procedure is designed to resolve discrimination, harassment, and retaliation complaints by and against students, parents, and third parties, as described in Board policy in a prompt and equitable manner.
+Board policy requires all students and staff to fully cooperate when asked to participate in a discrimination, harassment, or retaliation investigation.
+The procedure contained in these regulations supersedes the District's policies regarding complaints about personnel and bullying.
+For Title IX sexual harassment complaints, the procedure set forth in Board regulation AAC-BR2, Title IX Sexual Harassment Grievance Procedure, will control and supersede this procedure.